Awlad Sidi Shaykh: Origins

-The Awlad Sidi Shaykh trace their ancestry to the saint Sidi Shaykh, a descendant of Muhammad's father-in-law Abu Bakr, the first caliph.
+The Awlad Sidi Shaykh trace their ancestry to the saint Abdul Qadir Ibn Muhammad Al-Samahi (Sidi Shaykh), a descendant of Muhammad's father-in-law Abu Bakr, the first Caliph of Islam.
 In the 16th century the growing population in the south-western Algerian Sahara created a need for more intense farming and for collaboration between farmers and nomads.

 Saint Sidi Shaykh founded a community of date farmers and nomads engaged in the caravan trade.